 Perform two classical selections in contrasting styles, play four-octave major and minor scales, and sight-read selected examples of music.
 For students interested in the Commercial Music degree, prepare one classical selection and one jazz/commercial selection.
 You will be asked to improvise.

 Prepare two solo pieces, preferably memorized, in contrasting styles.
 Traditional music would include art songs from the Renaissance to present and arias.
 Do not use choir music, lead sheets, or recorded accompaniment for your audition.
-If you need Millikin to provide an accompanist, mail, fax, or attach to an email your music at least three weeks prior to your audition to the Audition Coordinator, Nancy Freeman, Millikin University School of Music, 1184 West Main Street, Decatur, IL 62522.
+If you need Millikin to provide an accompanist, mail, fax, or email your music at least three weeks prior to your audition to the Audition Coordinator, Brynn Kickle, Millikin University School of Music, 1184 West Main Street, Decatur, IL 62522.
 Fax: 217-420-6652.
-Email: email@example.com
+Email: firstname.lastname@example.org

 The following musicals skills will be assessed: sung major and minor scales, tonal memory, rhythm reading (duple and triple divisions), melodic sight-reading and basic piano skills.